RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### 2.4	Constraints
 to be decided
 ##### 2.5	Assumptions and dependencies
+* An Administrator should be able to modify all the data that the employee(user) can.
 ### 3. Specific requirements

 ##### 3.1
 ##### 3.2
 ##### 3.3